Kalevi Keskstaadion: 20th century

 In 1960, Tallinna Kalev joined the Soviet Top League and in the following two years, the stadium hosted numerous high-profile football matches.
 The match against Dynamo Moscow on 5 August 1960 brought around 20,000 people onto the stands and among the players playing was Dynamo's Lev Yashin, who along with a number of his teammates had been crowned European champions less than a month before and who won the Ballon d'Or three years after said match, while being widely regarded as the greatest goalkeeper in the history of the sport.
+Until 1989, the stadium was officially known as Komsomoli staadion, named after the Soviet youth organisation.
+It was renamed Kalevi Keskstaadion in 1989, during the period of national reawakening.